ethereum/devp2p/discv5/discv5-wire.md

 ### TOPICQUERY Request (0x09)

-    message-data = [request-id, topic, [bucket₁, bucket₂, ..., bucketₙ]] message-type = 0x09
+    message-data    = [request-id, topic,
+                       [topic-distance₁, topic-distance₂, ..., topic-distanceₙ]]
+    message-type    = 0x09
     topic           = 32-byte service / topic identifier
-    bucketₙ      = positive integer log2 distance from `topic` where the sender's service table `B(topic)` still has space
+    topic-distanceₙ = positive integer log2 distance from `topic` where the sender's service table `B(topic)` still has space

 TOPICQUERY asks the recipient to return registered advertisers for the given `topic` from its ad cache.
 The recipient sends zero or more TOPICNODES responses containing matching advertiser ENRs, and may additionally send zero or more NODES responses carrying auxiliary ENRs selected from its service-table view (see NODES).

-The `bucket` list serves the same purpose as in REGTOPIC: it tells the recipient which log2 distances from `topic` the sender's service table still has room for, so the recipient can choose useful auxiliary ENRs to include in its NODES responses.
+The `topic-distance` list serves the same purpose as in REGTOPIC: it tells the recipient which log2 distances from `topic` the sender's service table still has room for, so the recipient can choose useful auxiliary ENRs to include in its NODES responses.

 See the [theory section on lookup responses] for the discoverer-side termination semantics